Emotional Fragility and the Need for a Raft in Intensive Therapy

 Acknowledgements

 Glynis van der Hoek, Liza Chera, and Jon Frederickson, whose insight and guidance helped shape my practice.
-BetterHelp for welcoming me into their Brand Ambassador Programme.
+With acknowledgement to Allan Abbass and his work on the fragility spectrum.